 c.
 Do not use ALL UPPER CASE in your press release, other than for abbreviations.
 This applies to the headline as well.

 d.
 Opinions are acceptable as long as they are clearly written as a quotation and support other points within the press release.
 A quote on its own is not acceptable as a press release.

 e.
 It is acceptable and encouraged, to use web links in the main body of a press release to make it easy for visitors to reach further information on your own web site or elsewhere on the internet.
 Avoid placing links around verbs like 'register', 'click here' or 'download', instead place the link around descriptive words that relate to the content of the linked page, e.g. the title or other content on the linked page.
-Avoid placing URL text in headlines and synopses.
+Avoid placing URL text, calls to actions and further information instructions in headlines and synopses.
 Avoid placing links around promotional pricing words.
 Each link should be included once and not repeated or copied elsewhere in the release.
-As with all text, the sentence that includes any links should be written in the third person
+As with all text, the sentence that includes any links and further information instructions should be written in the third person.

 f.
 Do not give advice, tips or recommendations.
 If your business offers these things, then write about why they are available.
 For example, if you are offering a 10-step program do not list all the steps, rather list one or two and concentrate on explaining why you offer the program and who it's for.